To begin using nGraph with popular frameworks to accelerate deep learning workloads on CPU for inference, please refer to the links below.

-While the ecosystem shown above is all functioning, we have validated performance for deep learning inference on CPU processors, such as Intel® Xeon® for the Beta release of nGraph.
-The Gold release is targeted for June 2019; it will feature broader workload coverage including quantized graphs (int8) and will implement support for dynamic shapes.
+While the ecosystem shown above is all functioning, we have validated performance for deep learning inference on CPU processors, such as Intel® Xeon® for the Beta release of nGraph. **MXNet does not support Intel GPU or PlaidML backends.

 Our documentation has extensive information about how to use nGraph Compiler stack to create an nGraph computational graph, integrate custom frameworks, and to interact with supported backends.
 If you wish to contribute to the project, please don't hesitate to ask questions in GitHub issues after reviewing our contribution guide below.

 We welcome community contributions to nGraph.
 If you have an idea how to improve it:

 - See the contrib guide for code formatting and style guidelines.

 - Share your proposal via GitHub issues.

 - Ensure you can build the product and run all the examples with your patch.